argex18/AutoLinkedin/README.md

-# This is a script for a really basic automation of Linkedin which are going to permit you
+# This is a script for a really basic automation of Linkedin which is going to permit you
 # to automatically post or share contents on the social media.

 REQUISITES TO MAKE THE SCRIPT WORK: